What Is A Dental Filling?

 Disadvantages of metal amalgam fillings:

-• Many patients do not like the look of silver on their teeth.
-Over time, the filling may tarnish, leaving the tooth darker.
+- Many patients do not like the look of silver on their teeth.
+Over time, it may tarnish, leaving the tooth darker.

 Composite fillings